-The Booklet also summarizes each of the nine Options that are available, depending on your risk profile.
+The Booklet also summarizes each of the investment options that are available, depending on your risk profile.
 Most of these options change investment strategies as your child or grandchild approaches college age.
 That is, while a child is very young, aggressive investment strategies are employed.
 Within a few years of college, these strategies become much more conservative.
 The Booklet provides greater detail.

-At the www.uesp.org. web site, you can also obtain and complete online an Application to create a 529 Plan for your child or grandchildren.
+At UESP's web site, you can also obtain and complete online an Application to create a 529 Plan for your child or grandchildren.
 It takes only a few minutes to complete, and then you sign it and mail it with a check to Utah Educational Savings Plan.

 Each State has enacted legislation to take advantage of the Section 529 provision in the Tax Code.
-Although you can have a 529 Plan in almost every state, Utah's Program is rated highly.
-For instance, if you go to www.401kid.com, you will find that Utah is one of only six states with an A+ rating.
-At the same site, you can see comparisons of 529 Plans for all states.
+Although you can have a 529 Plan in almost every state, Utah's Program is generally rated highly.
+For instance, if you search the Internet for "529 Plan Utah" you will find that Utah is frequently mentioned in a favorable light.